-- "It can take time to settle in but you have to make friends. when you do it's lots of fun" (Najla, 14)
+- "It can take time to settle in but you have to make friends and when you do it's lots of fun" (Najla, 14)

 - "I like to sail at the local Sailing club.
 The instructor is an Olympian so I get the best tuition" (Sean, 14)